 Interestingly, the non-hyperthreaded desktop Core i5-3570K scores almost as well as the hyperthreaded mobile Core i7-3615QM.
 This CPU can achieve much greater scores when overclocked.
 The desktop Core i7-3770 and i7-3770K are in a class by themselves, scoring much higher.
 If you have any of these Macs or CPUs, or an Ivy Bridge based laptop, list your Geekbench results here!

-Apple's New iMacs Have Ivy Bridge Desktop CPUs
+Article: Apple's New Mac minis Have Ivy Bridge Mobile CPUs